benofben/the_intelligent_property_investor/chapters/Appendix - Recommended Vendors.md

 # Recommended Vendors

 A bunch of companies are mentioned in this book.
-If you're in the Seattle area, these are a few I would highly recommend based on my excellent experiences with them.
+If you're in the area, these are a few I would highly recommend based on my excellent experiences with them.

 ## Seattle